Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Mysql query
+## MySQL query

 ![MySQL query](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/MySQLQuery.png "[MySQL query]")

 This extension is used to map a MySQL query to a destination attribute.
 The MySQL query can include placeholders that are defined in up to four source attributes.
 The MySQL query to be applied is selected in the configuration.
 This mapping is mainly used for more logical assignments which cannot be mapped with other extensions.
-This extension is only available when the *Database and Reporting* module is installed.
+This extension is only available when the *Database and reporting* module is installed.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type      |
 |----------------------------------|---------------------------------|